Hyeseong0317/Biomedical_Segmentation/README.md

 [Ensembles of Multiple Models and Architectures for Robust Brain Tumour Segmentation](https://arxiv.org/pdf/1711.01468.pdf)

+Regularization can be explicit, such as weight decay that prevents networks from learning rare noisy patterns, or implicit, such as the local connectivity of CNN kernels, which however does not allow the model to learn patterns larger than the its receptive field.
+Architectural and configuration choices thus introduce bias, altering the behaviour of a network.
+One route to address the bias/variance dilemma is ensembling.
+By combining multiple models, ensembling seeks to create a higher performing model with low variance.
+The most popular combination rule is averaging, which is not sensitive to inconsistent errors of the singletons

 [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/pdf/1512.00567.pdf)

 [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/pdf/1502.03167.pdf)